Pecan Chocolate Chip Cookies with Brown Butter

 If you make this recipe, I would love it if you left a star rating and review!
 I read every single comment and love hearing what you think about my recipes.
 Thank you for supporting Sunday Table!

-Chewy Pecan Chocolate Chip Cookies with Brown Butter
+The Best Pecan Chocolate Chip Cookies

 Ingredients